leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 * Kramdown table of contents
 {:toc .toc}

 In the past a couple of years, I spent most of my time on the platform architecture design in a startups.
-That is a quite different experience to my earlier workarea.
+That is a quite different experience than my earlier workarea.
 We initialed the first project by four developers at the beginning, and build up everything from scratch, including DevOps and platform infrastructure.
 Many interesting things happened during this period.
 The question I asked the most by my team/myself is what is best technical architecture to build a scalable system in a startups in each growth phases.
 I'd like to jot down a series posts on this topic, including some hands-on practices(fully automated and easy to run) for demonstrations.

 Firstly, let's take a step back to have a look at the architecture challenges, why we care about scalalbility in software, what does scalability model say, what is typical application architectures for past, present and near-future.